Sure Dividend

 PPG Industries is the world’s largest paints and coatings company.
 Its only competitors of similar size are Sherwin-Williams and Dutch paint company Akzo Nobel.
 PPG Industries was founded in 1883 as a manufacturer and distributor of glass (its name stands for Pittsburgh Plate Glass) and today has approximately 3,500 technical employees located in more than 70 countries at 100 locations.

-On January 18th, 2024, PPG Industries reported fourth quarter and full year results for the period ending December 31st, 2023.
-For the quarter, revenue grew 3.8% to a new quarterly record $4.35 billion, which topped estimates by $80 million.
-Adjusted net income of $363 million, or $1.53 per share, compared to adjusted net income of $286 million, or $1.22 per share, in the prior year.
-Adjusted earnings-per-share was $0.03 more than expected.
+On April 18th, 2024, PPG Industries reported first quarter results for the period ending March 31st, 2024.
+For the quarter, revenue decreased 1.6% to $4.31 billion, which was $120 million less than expected.
+Adjusted net income of $441 million, or $1.86 per share, compared to adjusted net income of $432 million, or $1.82 per share, in the prior year.
+Adjusted earnings-per-share were in-line with consensus estimates.

 Click here to download our most recent Sure Analysis report on PPG (preview of page 1 of 3 shown below):